sdargoeuves/sdargoeuves.github.io/content/pages/about.md

 ## About NoodleOps

-NoodleOps is a place where I share my thoughts, experiences, and knowledge about networking, technology, and other related (or not) topics.
+Welcome to NoodleOps, my personal space for sharing my thoughts, experiences, and knowledge on networking, technology, and other topics that interest me.

-The initial idea was for me to track, document the different projects I have been working on, things that I've learned, experienced, wheteher successful or not.
-Up until now, I have been using various platforms to write my notes, but I have decided to create a blog to force myself to better document my notes and if they can be useful to others, then that's a bonus.
+The initial idea was to document my journey, track my projects, and reflect on my learnings - both successes and setbacks.
+Having previously used various platforms to write down notes, I've now decided to consolidate my efforts into this blog, which will not only help me refine my own documentation but also potentially benefit others who may find my experiences useful.

 ## About Me

-I am a network engineer with a passion for technology, networking, security and automation.
-I have been working in the IT industry for over 15 years, starting from a junior role as a network engineer, to leading a team of 10 engineers, whilst progressing on my automation journey, and now as a solution architect.
+As a seasoned network engineer with a passion for technology, security, and automation, I've had the privilege of working in the IT industry for over 15 years.
+My career has taken me from junior network engineer to leading a team of 10 engineers, with a constant focus on automation and innovation.
+Currently, I work as a solution architect, helping customers adopt network automation and build more robust, secure, and scalable networks.

-In my current role, my goal is to work with prospect and customer to facilitate the adoption of network automation, and to help them build a more robust, secure, and scalable network.

-I am a strong believer in continuous learning, and I am always looking for ways to improve my skills, and to learn new technologies.
-I am a big fan of Python, not as much of Ansible, but still use it more than I would like to admit as it can be very powerful.
+I am a strong believer in continuous learning, always looking for ways to improve my skills, and to learn new technologies.
+I am a big fan of Python, not as much of Ansible, but I still use it more than I like to admit, as it can be very powerful.

-## Ideas

-I have a few ideas for the blog, but I am always open to suggestions.
-If you have any ideas, or if you would like me to write about a specific topic, please feel free to reach out to me.

 ## Contact